Mu is a minimal-dependency hobbyist computing stack (everything above the processor).

 Rather than start from some syntax and introduce layers of translation to implement it, Mu starts from the processor’s instruction set and tries to get to some safe and clear syntax with as few layers of translation as possible.
 The emphasis is on internal consistency at any point in time rather than compatibility with the past.
 (More details.)

 Tests are a key mechanism here for creating a computer that others can make their own.
 I want to encourage a style of active and interactive reading with Mu.
 If something doesn’t make sense, try changing it and see what tests break.
-Any breaking change should break some well-named test somewhere.
-This requirement implies that any manual test should be easy to turn into a reproducible automated test.
-Mu is a testbed for providing this guarantee.
-It exposes testable interfaces for hardware using dependency injection so that tests can run on – and make assertions against – fake hardware.
-It also is an experiment in automated white-box testing which promises robust tests for performance, concurrency, fault-tolerance, etc.
+Any breaking change should cause a failure in some well-named test somewhere.

 In priority order: